Skip to content

 Install

-The package name on PyPI is climate-lama; the import path is climate_lama_client.
+The package name on PyPI is climate-lama-client and the import path is climate_lama_client — they match by design. climate-lama is the backbone service, a different distribution (issue #528).

 Quickstart